bymi15/ehrscape_intro/docs/openehr/openehr_intro.md

 ### Requesting an Ehrscape domain

-You can request an Ehrscape Domain via the Code4Health website.
-You will need to be a registered Code4Health user and access to your Ehrscape domain will require your Code4Health login and password.
-You will also need to provide a simple, unique 'domain name' such as 'handi' or 'cerner'.
-This will be used to create a unique internal server name such as 'ehrscape.c4h.handi' used internally by Ehrscape. an example of an ehrscape Domain that is being used for C4H Training might be
+You can request an Ehrscape Domain via the Operon website.
+You will need to be a registered Operon user and access to your Ehrscape domain will require your Operon login and password.
+You will also need to provide a simple, unique 'domain name' such as 'freshehr' or 'cerner'.
+This will be used to create a unique internal server name such as 'ehrscape.operon.ehrscape' used internally by Ehrscape. an example of an ehrscape Domain that is being used for C4H Training might be

-       login: ch4_training
+       login: operon_training
        password: 223ergt$
        domain_name: ehrscape.c4h.training

 	baseURL

- The baseURL for all Code4Health Ehrscape API calls is https://ehrscape.code-4-health.org/rest/v1
+ The baseURL for all Operon Ehrscape API calls is https://test.operon.systems/rest/v1

  ### Domain provisioning

  When your domain is setup you will be provided with the following

- 1. Access to a personal domain on C4H Ehrscape with login, password and domain name.
+ 1. Access to a personal domain on Operon Ehrscape with login, password and domain name.
  2. Access to the Ehrscape EhrExplorer tool.
  3. Acess to the Ehrscape ApiExlorer tool.
  4. The domain will be populated with
 *  Several dummy patents
 *  openEHR content models and dummy data for
 *  Nursing Vital signs encounter
-* Transfer of Care summary Report
-*  Patient End of Life preferences

  5. A `workspace.md` text file describing the various identifiers for the login / password, exemplar patients, content models and dummy data.
  6. `Postman` collection and environment files